Fleeing driver review: Youths are risk takers who want to get away from police

 review and its recommendations are about."

+The paramedic - who Newstalk ZB agreed not to name - told Chris Lynch he attended the crash in Rangiora where a teenager rolled their vehicle at high speed.

+He says the scene was immediately flooded with friends wanting to take photos for social media.

-In March, police and the Independent Police Conduct Authority released the thematic review Fleeing Drivers in New Zealand: a collaborative review of events, practices, and procedures.
+In March, police and the Independent Police Conduct Authority released the thematic review Fleeing Drivers in New Zealand: a collaborative review of events, practices, and procedures, Venables said.

-Police are today releasing the first quarterly report on their response to the review of their management of fleeing drivers.
+Police were today releasing the first quarterly report on their response to the review of their management of fleeing drivers.

 The report showed police were focused on implementing the action plan which saw police currently working through eight different recommendations.